-For most of us, moving is usually the exciting process that opens new perspectives and gives new emotions.
+For most of us, moving is usually an exciting process that opens new perspectives and gives new emotions.
 However, it may become a severe challenge and adaptation risk for plants.
-The crucial organizational moments include preparing the plant for relocation, protecting it from heat, cold, or transportation problems.
-Those who don’t succeed in this, often decide to leave their green pets at home.
+The crucial organizational moments include preparing the plant for relocation and protecting it from heat, cold, or transportation problems.
+Those who don’t succeed in this often decide to leave their green pets at home.
 In any case, the well-being of your green friends depends on your desire to help them to survive.
 If you want your houseplant to move to a new house with you, read the article below to get all the lifehacks.

-You need to cut off the dead leaves on your houseplants before moving it to the new environment.
+- Care.
+You need to cut off the dead leaves on your houseplants before moving them to the new environment.

-Try to control the temperature.
-It means that you need to transport your plants with you: don’t leave them alone in the unknown environment.
-If you stop in a hotel for a night, take your plants with you, don’t leave them in a car — thus they may be affected by extreme temperatures.
+- Temperature control.
+You need to transport your plants with you: don’t leave them alone in an unknown environment.
+If you stop in a hotel for a night, take your plants with you, and don’t leave them in a car — they may be affected by extreme temperatures.
 Also, don’t forget to stop the car several times to let the fresh air in (in case the weather is hot).
 In winter, put the bottles with hot water or heating pads in the transportation box.

+- Watering.
 Also, stop watering the plants for 3-5 days: the soil should be dry so that the root system won’t die due to temperature changes.
+The soil must be dry so that the root system does not die due to temperature fluctuations; otherwise, decay is inevitable.
 If it’s a summer trip, water them on the day of moving and during the journey.
 If it’s a winter trip, water your green pets a few days before the trip.

-Plants can be easily damaged during transportation, so they should be carefully wrapped in paper, plastic bags or bubble wrap.
-Pack them in order to avoid cold, heat, wind and sunlight types of stress.
+- Packaging.
+Plants can be easily damaged during transportation, so they should be carefully wrapped in paper, plastic bags, or bubble wrap.
+Pack them to avoid cold, heat, wind, and sunlight types of stress.

-To transport thorny plants, use thickened foam in order to protect the plant from serious damage.
-Place foam pieces on the thorns, fasten them with tape and put them in a box.
+- To transport thorny plants, use thickened foam to protect them from serious damage.
+Place foam pieces on the thorns, fasten them with tape, and put them in a box.
 Hold the bottom of the pot and the trunk itself during transportation.

 Option 1.
 Cling film